alexgisby/placeholder/README.markdown

 Check index.html for an example usage of the plugin.

 Supports everything that jQuery does, and works with jQuery 1.3.x and 1.4.x.

+Big thanks to [Dive Into HTML5](http://diveintohtml5.org/) for inspiration and the placeholder support sensing code.